Snaacky/thewiki/docs/sourcing/streaming.md

 +++ Tier 3 (Okay)

-- [animepahe](https://animepahe.com) - Quality can be better or worse than Gogoanime. *However, they offer significantly smaller file sizes and use good BD releases whenever available similar to [Marin](https://marin.moe)*
+- [animepahe](https://animepahe.com) - Quality can be better or worse than Gogoanime. *However, they offer significantly smaller file sizes and use good BD releases whenever available
 - [Gogoanime](https://gogoanime.lu) (and its scrapers)

 +++